2 dead, 8 others injured after shootings — 1 officer-involved — at Virginia Beach Oceanfront

 One man said his cousin had been shot.
 He said the hospital wouldn’t confirm if his cousin was even a patient there.

-A spokesperson for Sentara said six victims were taken to Sentara Virginia Beach General Hospital, one to Sentara Princess Anne Hospital and one to the trauma center at Sentara Norfolk General Hospital.
+Sentara spokesperson Dale Gauding said six of the victims were taken to Sentara Virginia Beach General Hospital, one went to Sentara Princess Anne Hospital (that person has since been discharged) and one to the trauma center at Sentara Norfolk General Hospital.
+Gauding said another two people walked into Sentara Virginia Beach General with injuries related to the incident.

-Police said that officers were working the scene in the area between 17th and 22nd streets.
-Police also asked people to avoid the area as they investigated.
+Police said officers were working the scenes in the area between 17th and 22nd streets.
+Police asked people to avoid the area as they investigated.

 Neudigate said that the Oceanfront scene was “stable” when he spoke briefly with the media around 1:45 a.m.

-WAVY News 10 is on the scene and saw Virginia Beach police detaining multiple people around 1:30 a.m.
+WAVY News 10 crews at the Oceanfront saw Virginia Beach police detaining multiple people around 1:30 a.m.
 The reason for their detention was not immediately clear.

 Neudigate said police had multiple people who were in custody, but their involvement in the incident wasn’t completely clear at that time.